Post written by Leo Babauta.

 - Started Zen Habits and made it a top blog within a year.
 Today, Zen Habits has over 200K subscribers and has twice been named one of the Top 25 blogs by Time Magazine.

 - Started a second blog, Write To Done, for writers and bloggers.
 It now has more than 20K subscribers and is one of the Top 10 blogs for writers.
+(Note: I no longer own this blog — I gave it away a few years ago.)

 - Wrote the No. 1 best-selling productivity ebook, Zen To Done at the end of 2007.
 Has been bought and downloaded by tens of thousands of readers.